Efficient Learning of Urban Driving Policies Using Bird's-Eye-View State Representations: Methodology

 \subsection{Temporal State Representations}

 The \gls{bev} state representation in Sec.~\ref{subseq:var_len_state_rep} encodes the road users' location into an image.
 However, the pure observation of such an image does not yield further insights into the road users\ states regarding linear velocity and acceleration.
-To make these properties observable, the frames can either be trivially stacked to form a history of previous observations or by employing recurrency along the trajectory of state transitions as we do, which is outlined in Sec.~\ref{subsubsec:rnn_rep}.
+To make these properties observable, the frames can either be trivially stacked to form a history of previous observations or by employing recurrency along the trajectory of state transitions as we do (see Sec.~\ref{subsubsec:rnn_rep}).